squidfunk/mkdocs-material/docs/contributing/making-a-pull-request.md

 ## Learning about pull requests

 Before you consider making a pull request, you should familiarize yourself with the documentation on GitHub.
-The following articles there are of particular
+The following articles are of particular
 importance:

 1. [Forking a repository]